Saint Lucy's Day: Saint Lucy

-According to the traditional story, Lucy was born of rich and noble parents about the year 283.
+According to the traditional story, Lucy was born of rich and noble parents in about the year 283.
 Her father was of Roman origin, but died when she was five years old, leaving Lucy and her mother without a protective guardian.
-Although no sources for her life-story exist other than in hagiographies, St. Lucy, whose name Lucia refers to "light" (Lux, lucis), is known to have been a Sicilian saint who suffered a sad death in Siracusa, Sicily, around AD 310.
+Although no sources for her life story exist other than in hagiographies, St. Lucy, whose name Lucia refers to "light" (Lux, lucis), is known to have been a Sicilian saint who suffered a sad death in Siracusa, Sicily, around AD 310.
 A devout Christian who had taken a vow of virginity, her mother betrothed her to a pagan.
 She was seeking help for her mother's long-term illness at the shrine of Saint Agatha when the saint appeared to her in a dream beside the shrine.
 Saint Agatha told Lucy that the illness would be cured through faith, and Lucy was able to convince her mother to cancel the wedding and donate the dowry to the poor.
 Enraged, her suitor then reported her to the governor for being a Christian.
 According to the legend, she was threatened to be taken to a brothel if she did not renounce her Christian beliefs, but they were unable to move her, even with a thousand men and fifty oxen pulling.
-Instead they stacked materials for a fire around her and set light to it, but she would not stop speaking, insisting that her death would lessen the fear of it for other Christians and bring grief to non-believers.
+Instead, they stacked materials for a fire around her and set light to it, but she would not stop speaking, insisting that her death would lessen the fear of it for other Christians and bring grief to non-believers.
 One of the soldiers stuck a spear through her throat to stop these denouncements, but to no effect.
 Another gouged out her eyes in an attempt to force her into complacency, but her eyes were miraculously restored.
 Saint Lucy was able to die only when she was given the Christian Last Rites.

 In one story, Saint Lucy was working to help Christians hiding in the catacombs during the terror under the Roman Emperor Diocletian, and in order to bring with her as many supplies as possible, she needed to have both hands free.
 She solved this problem by attaching candles to a wreath on her head.

 Saint Lucy is often depicted in art with a palm as the symbol of martyrdom.